Quetzal-framework/quetzal-CoaTL/docs/4-tutorials.md

 ## Graph from abstract grid

-The provided code snippet contains the logic for constructing a spatial graph from a user-defined abstract grid.
+The provided code snippet demonstrates how to construct a spatial graph from a user-defined abstract grid.
+This approach is useful when you either don't have or prefer not to use a geospatial file alongside your code, for example if you don't care about spatial quantities.

 This involves identifying the height and width of the space to define linearly-indexed vertices, and defining edges based on the desired connectivity.